 Custodial credit risk-deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the Library's deposits may not be returned to it.
-None of the Library's deposits are exposed to custodial credit risk.
 The Library maintains one bank account at PNC Bank.
-As of June 30, 2016, the carrying amount of the Library's deposits was \$213,179 and the bank balance was \$222,619, all of which was insured by the Federal Deposit Insurance Corporation.
+As of June 30, 2018, the carrying amount of the Library's deposits was \$259,776 and the bank balance was \$374,168, \$250,000 of which was insured by the Federal Deposit Insurance Corporation (FDIC).
+As of October 9, 2018, the date that these financial statements were available for issue, all of the Library's deposits were insured by the FDIC.